wintercms/docs/services-hashing-encryption.md

 <a name="configuration"></a>
 ## Configuration

-When you first installed October, a random key should have been generated for you.
+When you first installed Winter, a random key should have been generated for you.
 You can confirm this by checking the `key` option of your `config/app.php` configuration file.
 If the key remains unchanged, you should set it to a 32 character, random string.
 If this value is not properly set, all encrypted values will be insecure.

 <a name="hashing"></a>
 ## Hashing